edorejel/software-design-lab/ai_mind_vision/readme.md

 ## Mind Vision - Basic Artificial Intelligence (AI) System

 I need a name for this thing.
-I think this is more of a male AI than a female AI.
-A neutral AI is more appropriate for now.
+I think this is more of a male AI than a female AI, but A neutral AI is more appropriate for now.

 ## Minor Research to Help With The Project